Skip to main content

 });

-Always use pkhDid for delegations, not did.
+Use the recipient’s primary DID (tc.did after signIn) for delegations.
 This applies regardless of the signer being used.
 See the Delegations guide for details.

 Comparison: OpenKey vs. Browser Wallet